ssulivan11/buildsize-cli/README.md

 # buildsize-cli

-## configuration file

-define all file sizes here and the last time it was changed
+define file sizes, error message and the last time it was changed

 ### supported naming

-- .buildsize.js
+- .buildsizerc.js
 - buildsize.config.js

 ### flag for path